Find Affordable College Courses

 Columbia, MO

-Full Health Sciences & Services at Stephens College Report
+Read full report on Health Sciences & Services at Stephens College

-You’ll join some of the best and brightest minds around you if you attend University of Missouri - Columbia.
-The school came in at #3 on this year’s Best Health Sciences & Services Schools in Missouri list.
+You’ll be in good company if you decide to attend University of Missouri - Columbia.
+It ranked #3 on our 2023 Best Health Sciences & Services Schools in Missouri list.
 Mizzou is a very large public school located in the city of Columbia.

 The average amount in student loans that health science majors at Mizzou take out is $23,250.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $406.